 Wonderful movies and childhood go hand in hand.
-There is a sense of wonder and awe we experience as children that finds a fertile ground in movies.
-This is why so many people who now spend most of their time watching PG-13 and above movies still have a soft spot for their favorite childhood films.
+There is a sense of wonder and awe we experience as children that finds fertile ground in movies.
+This is why even though many adults only watch content rated PG-13/TVMA and above still have a soft spot for their favorite childhood films.
 Seeing those familiar films is like revisiting an old friend and reliving a taste of that wonder from childhood.

 I have loved movies my entire life.
 Even as a baby, my mother could sit me down in front of a TV screen and I would be transfixed.
 I was raised on stories and have grown up appreciating them.

 Today, I thought I would take a little trip down memory lane and share the movies that defined my childhood.
-I have chosen these movies as the ones that not only awed and inspired me, but also helped to shape some part of who I am today.
+I have chosen movies that have shaped or revealed large parts of my personality and interests.
+I was inspired, taught, and encouraged by these movies.
 That is the power of a good movie, a fake (or historical) reality and set of characters can touch and shape our real lives in the real world.

 Now, onto the movies!

 I saw Air Bud: Seventh Inning Fetch first even though there were 3 movies in the series that preceded this one.
 I have always adored dogs, but dogs that do things like people, or even better than people?
 Oh my goodness!

 These movies posses a very special place in my heart.
 I fell in love with this beautiful dog who regularly saved the Little League team while helping his people through their own difficulties.
 I may have also had a little crush on Kevin Zegers (Josh), but that was secondary.
 When I hear the classic theme from these movies I get very emotional because I remember what I felt like as a little girl watching them.

 I used to spend hours daydreaming about having a sweet dog named “Buddy” who would be my best friend.
 It would be so cool.
 I imagined all the fun we would have together and how he would be super smart.